paulmhan/express-note-taker/README.md

 # Express Note Taker
 A note taking application designed to write, save, and delete notes, written to and retrieved from a backend JSON file.

+## Uses
+This application can be used for individuals who need help organizing thoughts and keeping track of tasks.

 ## Example Usage
 ![](/gif/sample_usage.gif)

 ## Built With